GoogleChrome/developer.chrome.com/site/en/docs/multidevice/android/customtabs/index.md

 ### Choosing an icon for the Action Button

 Adding an Action Button will make users engage more with your app features.
-But, if there isn’t a good icon to represent the action your Action Button will perform, create a bitmap with a text describing the action.
+But, if there isn't a good icon to represent the action your Action Button will perform, create a bitmap with a text describing the action.